AuroraEnergyResearch/aurora-amun-python-sdk/docusaurus-site/docs/Examples/02-Valuations/01-common.md

 ```

 ### Run P50 load factor + Delete Valuation
-AmunSession also allows you to detele a valuation with [`AmunSession.delete_valuation`](/docs/Reference/session#delete_valuation).
+AmunSession also allows you to delete a valuation with [`AmunSession.delete_valuation`](/docs/Reference/session#delete_valuation).
 This could be useful for cleaning up after experiments and when the valuation is unlikely to be used later.
-For example, you can create a valution with P50 load factor estimation and remove the valuation after saving the results in JSON.
+For example, you can create a valuation with P50 load factor estimation and remove the valuation after saving the results in JSON.

 ```python
 from aurora.amun.client.session import AmunSession